Laminate Floors: Introducing the BEST Rug Choices!

 Placing Rugs on Laminate

 Arranging a large rug on a spacious floor can be challenging.
 A rug that fits under the edges of furniture can create a seamless flow in the space.
-You can divide living and dining areas by placing a medium-sized rug in the center and allowing the edges to be visible.
+You can divide living and dining areas by placing a medium-sized rug in the center of the dining room to define the space and enhance both comfort and style, while allowing the edges to be visible.

 The living room will have a visually impactful area rug placed in the center, positioned between 12 to 18 inches away from the walls and any other obstructions.
 This placement will create a stunning and dramatic effect, drawing attention to the rug as a focal point in the room.
 Additionally, to ensure safety and convenience, there should be at least 2 feet of space on all sides of the rug to allow for easy movement of chairs, particularly those placed around a table.
 This arrangement not only prevents tripping hazards but also enables chairs to glide smoothly in and out without getting caught on the edges of the rug.